Giant Hogweed

 Seedlings emerge in early

 spring.
-Leaves also arise form the large, tuberous
+Leaves also arise from the large, tuberous

 roots that store much of the plant’s energy.